smankoo/LLMContextProviders/README.md

 ## Quick Start

-Create an `app.py` file with the following content to quickly get started without needing a `config.yml`:
+Create an `app.py` file with the following content to quickly get started:

 ```python
 from llm_context_providers import ContextManager